Fraser Valley sunset

 An introductory “Expression of Interest” has been registered by a group called Bridal Veil MountainResort (BVFR) regarding the development of a very large ski resort and real estate development proposed adjacent to the Falls golf course, 3 kilometres west of our Cascade Skyline Gondola project.
 It is a remake of a 2003 proposal from Resorts West that was soundly rejected at the time by First Nations, on whose traditional territory the resort would be built, and by community authorities and the public at large.

 As a low elevation ski area development in an era of climate change, viability and sustainability are uncertain.
 Industry experts acknowledge that an extensive investment in snow making equipment and operations (like Cypress and Grouse Mtn.) would be required.
 Grouse Mtn used 137,000,000 litres of water/48 snow-guns for snowmaking in 2015.
 As proposed, BVMR is roughly 3 times larger/400,000,000 litres per year, vast amounts of local water reserves.
-Such operations are also very energy intensive so Impacts on the region’s resources are unknown and 18 lifts and associated ski runs, villages, etc. will require clearing large swaths of alpine forest and fauna.
+Such operations are also very energy intensive so Impacts on the region’s resources are unknown and 15 lifts and associated ski runs, villages, etc. will require clearing large swaths of alpine forest and fauna.
+It also proposes to cut in half the Wildlife Habitat Area set aside for Spotted Owls 2-501 which would effectively destroy this important habitat.

 The introduction, at this time, of the BVFR “expression of interest”, is creating some confusion in the public domain and unfortunate delays in the approvals process underway for CSGP.